ntnlabs/SlowMovieMyTake/README.md

 - hardlinked Videos folder
 - hardlinked video

-# project status
+# Project status
 After running the code (in GUI), script opens video frame by frame in default image viewer and waits for Enter, then proceeds to next frame.

-## planned ideas
+## Planned ideas
-- Running with ePaper screen
+- running with ePaper screen
-- Running with Ascii convertor so the image can be seen in console
+- running with Ascii convertor so the image can be seen in console